Rawrshak/Asset-Frameworks/Drafts/ContentContractMetadata.md

             "type": "string",
             "description": "Person, Group of People, or Company that owns this contract if different from the creator" },
+        "tags": {
+            "type": "array",
+            "description": "An array of strings that will be used as Tags for the content contract metadata."
+        }
         "properties": {
             "type": "object",
             "description": "Arbitrary properties.
 Values may be strings, numbers, object or arrays.
 This is data specific to the creator's game or project."